Network Participation · Phase 1 Launchpad

 • · Governs reward weighting per H3 zone

-• · Frontier and strategic cells earn up to 3×
+• · Frontier and strategic cells earn up to 3× geographic multiplier

-LAYER 6 · VALIDATOR NODE
+LAYER 6 · VALIDATOR ROLE

 Hex Node